 These are only examples of commonly recognized damages.
 The damages available for your claim will depend on the injuries you sustain, the relevant insurance policies and coverages, the circumstances surrounding your accident, and other factors.
-To learn more about your rights and options, you should contact experienced slip and fall accident lawyers in Washington state as soon as possible.
+To learn more about your rights and options, you should contact our experienced Washington slip and fall accident lawyers as soon as possible.
 We can help.

 Filing an Insurance Claim After a Slip and Fall Accident